xiaot6/CRUD-for-React-and-SQL/README.md

 ```
 for this project.

-In this demoproject, we will only need to keep the
+In this demoproject, under the demoproject/src/, we will only need to keep the
 * App.css

 * App.js

 * index.js

-under the demoproject/src/
+ for our frontend development.
 To run locally, the default page for frontend is http://localhost:3001/